 Need a few ideas of photos to take with your kids?

 I hope you’ll think of these photos as a gift to your children—a chance for them to see, every time they look at a picture with you in it, how much you love them and how they’ll always have a place where they belong.

-Below you’ll find a printable photo checklist filled with 50 fun photo ideas designed to help us moms get in a few more photos with our kids.
-No more excuses….it’s time to grab that camera, figure out the self timer or hand it over to your husband to snap a shot, and get smiling!
+Check out my printable photo checklist filled with 50 fun photo ideas designed to help us moms get in more photos with our kids.
+No more excuses….it’s time to grab that camera, figure out the self-timer or hand it over to your husband, and get smiling!

 If you liked this post you might also enjoy…

 - 50 Photos to take During Baby’s First Year

 - How Photography Helps me Savor Motherhood